 In the mid-18th century when the Khalsa had to live in the jungles because they had a price on their head, Nirmala and Udaasi Mahants (caretakers) took care of the Gurdwaras.
 During this period the Nirmala and Udaasis came under the influence of Hinduism and introduced Hindu practices to Sikh institutions.
 Over time the Mahants became more powerful and although the Sikh Gurdwaras were freed from the clutches of the corrupt Mahands in the turn of the 20th century through the Singh Sabha and Gurdwara Reform Movements.

-Although the Gurdwaras were freed and Sikh Maryada (Code of Conduct) was re-introduced to Sikh institutions, some Sikh institutions in India that were outside of the Panjab or in the hands of certain Nihangs or Sants continued practising some Hindu rituals.
+Although the Gurdwaras were freed and Sikh Maryada (Code of Conduct) was re-introduced to Sikh institutions, some Sikh institutions in India that were outside of the Punjab or in the hands of certain Nihangs or Sants continued practicing some Hindu rituals.
 One of the rituals is “performing” Aarti.
-Singing the Keertan of Aarti is a Sikh practise, however performing Aarti by waving a platter with oil lamps and flowers whilst ringing bells is a Hindu practise.
+Singing the Keertan of Aarti is a Sikh practice, however performing Aarti by waving a platter with oil lamps and flowers whilst ringing bells is a Hindu practice.

 Aarti and Sikh Maryada